-Static methods above need to be defined and implemented so that this new particle instance will be created in ConstructParticls method of your physics list.
-You can add new properties if necessary (G4Monopole has a property for magnetic charge) Values of properties need to be given in the static method as other particle classes.
+The static methods above must be defined and implemented so that the new particle instance will be created in the ConstructParticles method of your physics list.
+New properties may be added if necessary (G4Monopole has a a property for magnetic charge).
+Values of properties need to be given in the static method as other particle classes.

-'''

-G4Monopole G4Monopole::MonopoleDefinition(G4double mass, G4int mCharge, G4int eCharge)
+G4Monopole G4 4Monopole::Monopo)leDefinition(G4double mass, G4int mCharge, G4int eCharge)

+{

-if(!theMonopole) {
+if(!theMonop pole) {

 theMonopole = new G4Monopole(

-0.0MeV.

-0.

-"monopole",
+"monopole", mass, 0.0MeV, Ο,

-mass.

-0,

-0,

-0,
+Ο, Ο, Ο,

-Ο,
+Ο, Ο, Ο,

-0,

-0,

-"boson",
+"boson", Ο, Ο, Ο,

--1.0,

-true,
+true, -1.0, 0);

+}

-return theMonopole;
+return theMo onopole;

-'''